 Just as an addendum I have come across some info online that says my CC3D board will not support GPS for the purpose I require such as RTL return to home, position hold and headless mode etc. Apparently for that I will need a REVO board I understand?
 In which case that’s now for another day, We’ll enjoy some flying time with this setup first

 To power your gimbal you will need to connect it directly to your battery power (I am assuing you are using a 3S battery?)
-The power connectors are the two largre red :heavy_plus_sign: and black :heavy_minus_sign: on the left of the gimbal controller board used in the images above.
+The power connectors are the two largre red and black on the left of the gimbal controller board used in the images above.
 Usually I would just solder a connect the gimbal controller directly to the power distribution board.
 However if you are using a larger voltage battery that is beyond the voltage range of your gimbal controller board you might need to use a voltage regulator between the gimbal controller and your flight battery.

 You dont need to provide any power along the pitch control, as it is powered from the main power of the gimbal controller.
 Just connect the PWM signal pin, and the ground to any spare output on your CC3D.